Raghava-Gatadi/cybersecurity/README.md

 ## [Project 2: Password Manager](Password_manager_checker/password_manager/)
 ### overview
-his project is an efficient command-line password manager designed to enhance user security.
+This project is an efficient command-line password manager designed to enhance user security.
 It empowers users to generate, store, and retrieve passwords for various accounts.
 Key features include:

 * **Command Line Interface:** A user-friendly and straightforward interface for seamless interaction.
 * **Master Password Validation:** Ensures the authenticity of the user by validating the master password.